Software Testing with Large Language Models: Survey, Landscape, and Vision: Analysis from Software Testing Perspective

-This section conducts the analysis based on the viewpoints of software testing, and will organize the collected studies in terms of testing tasks.
-Figure \ref{fig:testingTasks} lists the distribution of each involved testing tasks, aligned with the software testing life cycle.
-We first provide some general overview of the distribution, following by the further analysis for each task.
-NOTE that: for each following subsection, the cumulative total of subcategories may not always match the total number of papers since a paper might belong to more than one subcategory.
+This section presents our analysis from the viewpoint of software testing and organizes the collected studies in terms of testing tasks.
+Figure \ref{fig:testingTasks} lists the distribution of each involved testing task, aligned with the software testing life cycle.
+We first provide a general overview of the distribution, followed by further analysis for each task.
+Note that, for each following subsection, the cumulative total of subcategories may not always match the total number of papers since a paper might belong to more than one subcategory.

-We can see that LLMs have been effectively used in both mid to late stages of the software testing lifecycle.
-In the test case preparation phase, LLMs have been utilized for tasks such as generating unit test cases, test oracle generation, test input generation.
+We can see that LLMs have been effectively used in both the mid to late stages of the software testing lifecycle.
+In the test case preparation phase, LLMs have been utilized for tasks such as generating unit test cases, test oracle generation, and system test input generation.
 These tasks are crucial in the mid-phase of software testing to help catch issues and prevent further development until issues are resolved.
-Furthermore, in later phases such as the test report/bug reports, bug fix and regression test phase, LLMs have been employed for tasks such as bug analysis, debugging, and repair.
+Furthermore, in later phases such as the test report/bug reports and bug fix phase, LLMs have been employed for tasks such as bug analysis, debugging, and repair.
 These tasks are critical towards the end of the testing phase when software bugs need to be resolved to prepare for the product's release.